On the van der Waerden numbers w(2;3,t): Palindromes

-The task now is to define the palindromic version $\pdarithp(t,n)$ of the hypergraph of arithmetic progressions, so that for diagonal palindromic vdW-numbers we have that $\vdwpd(k; t, \dots, t)$ is the smallest $n \in \NN$ such that the hypergraph $\pdarithp(t,n)$ is not $k$-colourable, and such that for two-coloured problems (i.e., $k=2$) the SAT-encoding of ``$\vdwpd(2;t_0,t_1) > n$ ?'' (satisfiable iff the answer is yes) consists exactly of the two hypergraphs $\pdarithp(t_0,n)$, $\pdarithp(t_1,n)$ represented by positive resp.\ negative clauses (while for more than two colours generalised clause-sets can be used; see \cite{kullmann}).
+The task now is to define the palindromic version $\pdarithp(t,n)$ of the hypergraph of arithmetic progressions, so that for diagonal palindromic vdW-numbers $\vdwpd(k; t, \dots, t) = (p,q)$ we have, that $q$ is minimal for the condition that for all $n \geq q$ the hypergraph $\pdarithp(t,n)$ is not $k$-colourable, while $p$ is maximal for the condition that for all $n \leq p$ the hypergraph is $k$-colourable.
+Furthermore we should have that for two-coloured problems (i.e., $k=2$) the SAT-encoding of ``$\vdwpd(2;t_0,t_1) > n$ ?'' (satisfiable iff the answer is yes) consists exactly of the two hypergraphs $\pdarithp(t_0,n)$, $\pdarithp(t_1,n)$ represented by positive resp.\ negative clauses (while for more than two colours generalised clause-sets can be used; see \cite{kullmann}).